samsquire/mazzle/README.md

 # How to interpret the GUI and command line outputs

 `terraform/webserver/run` is a reference to the `terraform` provider which is the directory of terraform code.  `webserver` is the component and `run` is a command.
-Commands are shell scripts in the provider directory so you can extend devops-pipeline with your own commands.
+Commands are shell scripts in the provider directory so you can extend mazzle with your own commands.

 The word after the tool name is the component name.